ParkerICI/kumquat/README.md

 This package is a stripped-down version of the [Citrus](https://github.com/nolanlab/citrus) package, which removes all the clustering and GUI code, and focuses exclusively on model building

+It can be used to build models that associate features from single-cell data (e.g. the abundance of a specific cluster or gated cell population) to a clinical endpoint of interest (e.g. response to therapy)

 The original reference for Citrus is

 ```